Logo Futurismo

 Down there, it is a very special scenery as the volcanic walls at the entrance are covered in green vegetation with the poetry of sun rays doing their magic, and then everything becomes darker and mysterious.

-6. Enjoy the sun at several Natural Pools
+6. Enjoy the Sun at Several Natural Pools

 David Rodrigues | The island is very famous for its numerous natural pools with breathtaking surroundings.

-David Rodrigues | Pico island is very famous for its numerous natural pools with breathtaking surroundings.
+David Rodrigues | Pico island is very famous for its numerous natural pools with breathtaking surroundings

+Pico is the second biggest island of the Azores, yet it has few inhabitants for its vast density.
+This is so great to enjoy natural swimming pools all to yourself or with very few people.
 The volcanic island is rich in natural pools.
 In fact, it is the island with the most natural pools in the Azores.
 The famous natural pools of Pico are perfect to relax on your holidays and swim in the Atlantic.

 When the sun is up, the natural pools are the place to be for your peace of mind.
 The water temperature is good all year round, ranging from 16 to 24ºC.